 As of July 1st, 2011, all new students enrolling in the Doctor of Business Administration program are automatically enrolled in courses some of which are eight weeks in length and some of which are 12 weeks in length.
-Students whose Doctor of Business

-Administration program was in progress as of July 1st, 2011 will continue to be enrolled in courses that are all twelve weeks in length.
+Students whose Doctor of Business Administration program was in progress as of July 1st, 2011 will continue to be enrolled in courses that are all twelve weeks in length.
 These existing DBA students may opt to switch to eight-week courses by contacting their Academic Advisor.
-Once an existing DBA student has opted for eight-week courses, they must receive approval from the Office of the Dean to switch back to a program of all 12-week courses.
 All eight-week courses are indicated by a "-8" (dash eight) at the end of the course code.